SOLAS-TTRPG/SOLAS/README.md

 You hurl a mote of fire at a creature or object within range.
 A flammable object hit by this spell ignites if it isn’t being worn or carried.

-### Heal
+### Healing Word
-*Range: 1 Tile*
+*Range: 6 Tiles*

-*R3 Healing*

-You help a creature recover lost heart within range (including yourself).
-The target creature regains some heart, up to their maximum.
+You help a willing creature recover lost heart within range (including yourself).
+Count the successes of R3, and the target creature regains this amount of heart up to their maximum.

 ### Ray of Frost
 *Range: 6 Tiles*